slowrunner/noise_level_protocol/README.md

 **Introduction:**
 This is based on https://github.com/Mob-Barley/noise_level_protocol.
+- To run it:
+  python3 mydetect.py
+- mydetect.py:  Monitor loudness, save recording if above A-weighted peak or RMS thresholds
+- (Use calibrate.py to create values for equation for peak and RMS A-weighted loudness for selected microphone)
+- (Use plotly.py to create 24 hour plots of peak and RMS results)
+- mydetect.py records a 48kHz 16bit mono wave file for the set duration using arecord, then uses "SoundExchange" program sox to extract the peak and rms amplitudes between 0=no sound to 1.0 loudest Next the amplitudes are converted to "estimated" standard A-weighted loudness values using a nonlinear 4 parameter logistic regression (single sided sigmoidal equation): y = d + (a - d)/(1 + (x / c)**b)
+  If either the peak or RMS A-weighted loudness values are above trigger thresholds, the date-time, Peak and RMS loudness values are appended to a comma-separated-values (csv) file, the wav file is compressed using lame to an mp3 file for later review.
+  The wav file is deleted at the end of this loop, or upon cntl-C detection.
+- .wav and .mp3 files are written to <base_folder>/audio/<date>/  (created if not existing)
+- .csv files are written (one per day) to <base_folder>/csv/      (created if not existing)

 I made the following mods/"improvements" for my use:
 - removed requirement to make_dirs.py (program will create any needed folders)